 Need to catch dinner in the wilderness?
-Go set a trap.
+Go set a deadfall trap.

-Trapping is one of the oldest ways to catch meat in the wild.
-People have been using traps as a to catch small to medium-sized game in between major hunts.
+Trapping is one of the oldest ways to get food in the wild.
+People have been using traps to catch small to medium-sized game in between major hunts.
 Learning how to set a few good traps in ideal locations can cut your chances of starving significantly.

-Need to brush up on your deadfall trapping skills?
-Read on for easy-to-follow deadfall trapping tutorials and tips:
+Need to brush up on your primitive trapping skills?
+Read on for easy-to-follow tutorials and tips:

 Primitive Trapping Basics